 Why did you become a doula?

-Historically women often became doulas in their communities, and as we lose that sense of local community, in a society that undervalues 'women's work' and mothering in general, I felt called to enter this new community of doulas, who seek to uplift women, and restore the value of gentle nurturing
+Much of the process was unconscious, I grew into it naturally through being drawn to learn and practise the skills doulas need, before I realised they had a name Historically women often became doulas in their communities, and as we lose that sense of local community, in a society that undervalues 'women's work' and mothering in general, I felt called to enter this new community of doulas, who seek to uplift women, and restore the value of gentle nurturing

 DAISY DOULA BRISTOL